efeuzel/Cryptocurrency-Arbitrage/README.md

 # Arbitrage

-Python application with classes for cryptocurrency excahnge connections and realtime arbitrage trading capability.
+Python application with classes for cryptocurrency exchange connections and realtime arbitrage trading capability.